French stories for children:

 i) And go on to write and produce stories of their own!

-Next to each video is a link to a video transcript, vocabulary, plus grammar and comprehension questions where appropriate:
+Next to each story is a link to the embedded video, story in print and vocabulary, plus grammar and comprehension questions where appropriate:

 Not a story as such, but full of ‘human’ emotion, and an engaging way of introducing the French vocabulary for meeting and greeting via some very interesting story-like characters!